mhlabs/cwlogs-cli/README.md

 CloudWatch Insights Logs is a great way to search your CloudWatch logs.
 Often you want to search across many log groups to, for example, tracing a correlation id across multiple services.
 CloudWatch Logs Insights lets you search across up to 20 log groups in one query, but adding log groups from the dropdown is a bit cumbersome.

-This tool lets you generate a CloudWatch Logs Insights URL with your desired log groups pre-added.
+This tool lets you generate and open a CloudWatch Logs Insights URL with your desired log groups pre-added.

 You can specify which log groups you want to include as follows: